 A Safe and Quick Continuity Tester for Pyrotechnic Circuits

-The BRIDGESAFE® continuity tester provides an ultra low test stimulus below 5mV (4mV typ.) with a short circuit current less than 500uA.
-Despite the exceptionally low output, the tester can distinguish four resistance bands which are particularly suited to the SFX / Fireworks industries (which frequently make use of sensitive igniters with ~1Ω bridgewire and an ‘All-fire’ current ~1A).
-Circuit resistances above 20Ω are rarely encountered; low voltage firing systems capable of suplying 24V would have little margin to drive the ~1A sufficient to fire.
-Although a multitude of system voltages, igniter sensitivities, and wiring configurations exist, leading to no perfect choice of indication ranges to suit all users, the following five ranges have been selected for geatest overall usability.
+The BRIDGESAFE® continuity tester provides an ultra low test stimulus below 5mV (4mV typ.) with a short circuit current less than 0.5mA.
+Despite this exceptionally low output the tester can distinguish four resistance bands which are particularly suited to the SFX / Fireworks industries (which frequently make use of sensitive igniters with ~1Ω bridgewire and an ‘All-fire’ current ~1A).
+Firing circuit resistances above 20Ω are rarely encountered; low voltage firing systems capable of supplying 24V would have little margin to drive the ~1A sufficient to fire.
+The encounterd variety of system voltages, igniter sensitivities, and wiring configurations, lead to no perfect choice of indication ranges to suit all users, however the following five ranges have been selected for greatest overall usability.

 - < 1Ω Suspiciously low: further investigation needed, or there may be a short circuit.